How to choose the best Blue Mountains Tour from Sydney?

 What types of Blue Mountains day tours are available?

 There are various types of tours departure from Sydney to Blue Mountains.
-The selection of tour depends on mainly budget and your travel style.
-You can find large bus tours which carries 50 to 60 travelers on board and limiting exploring the natural beauty of Blue Mountains.
-These cookie cutter tours don’t offer much if you want to see the real Blue Mountains.
-A small group tour is one of the choices, however, yet you stuck with an itinerary and don’t allow you to enjoy hidden beauty of Blue Mountain lookouts such as Pulpit.
+The selection of the tour depends on mainly budget and your travel style.
+You can find large bus tours which carry 50 to 60 travelers on board and limiting exploring the natural beauty of Blue Mountains.
+These cookie-cutter tours don’t offer much if you want to see the real Blue Mountains.
+Small group tours are one of the choices, however, yet you stuck with an itinerary and don’t allow you to enjoy the hidden beauty of Blue Mountain lookouts such as Pulpit.
 The best choice to see the Blue Mountains is to select a private tour which leaves from Sydney.
 However, private tours come with at a cost.

-Red Hand cave – Red Hand cave in Blue Mountains National Park is one of the nice showcases of Aboriginal rock art.
-The area is also one of the perfect spots for birdwatching and located close to Glenbrook
+Red Hand cave in Blue Mountains National Park is one of the nice showcases of Aboriginal rock art.
+The area is also one of the perfect spots for birdwatching and located close to Glenbrook.

-Wild Kangaroos – Kangaroos are the world’s biggest marsupials and might weigh 90kg and develop 2 metres tall
+Spotting wild kangaroos should be a must in a Blue Mountains tour itinerary.
+These animals are the world’s biggest marsupials and might weigh 90kg and develop 2 metres tall.

 Pulpit Rock lookout gives mountain cycling, picnicking and scenic views across Grose Valley, taking in Blue Gum forest and Govetts leap in Blue Mountains countrywide Park.

-Katoomba cascade – Popular with locals and visitors alike, those picturesque cascades are at the Kedumba River.
-The cascades are nestled in the bend on Cliff power, near Katoomba Park.
+Popular with locals and visitors alike, those picturesque cascades are at the Kedumba River.
+The cascades are nestled in the bend on Cliff power, near Katoomba park.
 There are stepping stones across the creek at the lowest of the falls and a bench seat in the color.
-There are a few small clearings where site visitors can take a seat and experience the falls.
+There are a few small clearings where you can enjoy a picnic while on Blue Mountains day trip.